Careers in the gig economy are on the rise

-It is called the 'gig economy' because each piece of work is akin to an individual 'gig'.
-To be clear, 'gig' does not stand for anything in particular, although gig economy work can fall under a few names.
-It has also been known as the 'sharing economy' and the 'collaborative economy', usually for peer-to-peer services like Airbnb or Uber.
+It's called the "gig economy" because each piece of work is akin to an individual "gig."
+To be clear, "gig" doesn't stand for anything in particular, although gig economy work can fall under a few names.
+It has also been known as the "sharing economy" and the "collaborative economy," usually for peer-to-peer services like Airbnb or Uber.

 What is a gig economy job?

-If you are a gig worker, you may be referred to as an independent contractor, a freelancer, an online platform worker or a temporary worker.
+If you're a gig worker, you may be referred to as an independent contractor, a freelancer, an online platform worker, or a temporary worker.
 Your services are usually required on-demand, packaged into a formal agreement.

 How to get a gig economy job

-There is an abundance of ways to find work in the gig economy.
+There's an abundance of ways to find work in the gig economy.
 Online platforms such as Upwork, Fiverr and PeoplePerHour are usually a safe starting point.
 You simply set up a profile, set your hourly rates, and either bid on jobs relevant to your skills or let others find you.
-These platforms lend themselves well to remote or 'office' freelance roles.
+These platforms lend themselves well to remote or "office" freelance roles.
 Popular industries include mobile and web development, design, writing, admin support, customer service, marketing, accounting, and so on.

 There are less mainstream platforms too, such as Freework.
 If you would prefer onsite work, Worksome may be a better freelancer and contractor marketplace for you.
-Or, if you are open to both in-person and remote work, consider signing up to Skillbox.
+Or, if you're open to both in-person and remote work, consider signing up to Skillbox.

-Alternatively, if you are in a 'hands-on' industry like delivery, gardening, painting work, removal services and 'errands' work, TaskRabbit is a good option for you.
+Alternatively, if you are in a "hands-on" industry like delivery, gardening, painting work, removal services and "errands," TaskRabbit is a good option for you.

 And then there are the big name brands and services we recognise that reside on apps.
 From food delivery services like Deliveroo and UberEats to taxi services like Ola, brands such as these were built on gig economy workers, so you can find plenty of work through them.

 You can take the initiative to find gig opportunities on your own, as well.
-Start with setting up a solid social media presence, promoting yourself to friends and family, or simply Googling local gig economy and freelance jobs.
+Start with setting up and maintaining a solid online presence, promoting yourself to friends and family, or simply Googling local gig economy and freelance jobs.

 What are the pros and cons of the gig economy?

 It's important to be aware of the problems with the gig economy though.
-You may find that your pay is lower overall than in full-time employment, and it has been reported that some companies pay lower than minimum wage.
-Plus, you may miss out on workers' rights such as sick pay, annual leave or maternity pay.
-Not to mention that it creates job insecurity as you may find yourself chasing your next gig, which may be stressful as you're getting paid per job, rather than by the hour.
+You may find that your pay is lower overall than if you were in full-time employment, and it has been reported that some companies pay lower than minimum wage.
+Plus, you may miss out on workers' rights such as sick pay, annual leave, or maternity pay.
+Not to mention that it creates job insecurity, as you may find yourself chasing your next gig - that could be stressful, as you're getting paid per job, rather than by the hour.